codewithjazzy/SlayedAndLaidSalon/README.md

 ### What I learned

-Fleshed out someof my HTML and CSS skills.
+Fleshed out some of my HTML and CSS skills.

 - Font & Styling edits